blockchaingate/kblib/kblib.md

 ### kanban.getBalance
 ```
-kanbanwebapi.kanban.getBalance(address [, defaultBlock])
+kblib.kanban.getBalance(address [, defaultBlock])
 ```
 Get the balance of an address at a given block.
 #### Parameters
  - <b>address</b> - String - The address to get the balance of
- - <b>defaultBlock</b>  - Number|String - (optional) - if you pass this parameter it will not use the default block set with kanbanwebapi.kanban.defaultBlock.
+ - <b>defaultBlock</b>  - Number|String - (optional) - if you pass this parameter it will not use the default block set with kblib.kanban.defaultBlock.

 #### Return Type
  - balance object: